Tjatse/node-readability/README.md

 <div><p>Hey, dude!</div>
 ```

-All above will cause hiberarchy errors, and otherwise, `JSDOM` is a memory killer.
+All above will cause `hiberarchy errors`, more seriously, `jsdom` is a memory killer.

 ### [bndr/node-read](https://github.com/bndr/node-read)
 I've contributed on this for a while, but it's hard to communicate with Vadim(we are in a different timezone), and we have very different ideas.
 So I decided to write it on my own.